Now is the time to try new things.

 Go for it—and do it early

 If you’ve put the work into prepping for a discussion, then the next step is raising your hand when the time comes and sharing what you prepared—which can sometimes be the hardest part.
-So, try to be the first one to speak up and get what you came to say over and done with early.
+So, try to be the first one to speak up.
 This will give you less time to overthink things.
 When it goes well, you may even be encouraged to participate more in that class, and add on to what other people say.

 Use participating in class as practice for the real world